Prosecutors charge 26-year-old Lincoln man who posed as high school student

 The investigator said Scheich previously had sent the girl money.

-At a press conference that followed, Assistant Police Chief Brian Jackson said Scheich, who is about 5-foot-4, 120 pounds, apparently blended in with other students.
+At a press conference soon after, Assistant Police Chief Brian Jackson said Scheich, who is about 5-foot-4, 120 pounds, apparently blended in with other students.
 He provided a different birth certificate and "presented himself as a 17-year-old seeking education," he said.

+On Friday, LPS Superintendent Paul Gausman said the district is looking to address how it evaluates prospective students for enrollment, including potentially doing away with the option to enroll online, as Scheich had.

+"I can see that no matter how good we are at this process, we can always get better," Gausman said.
+"We will certainly look at this gap and continue to look for ways we can be more involved."

 Police have asked anyone with more information or who may believe they are a victim in this case to call the non-emergency number at 402-441-6000 or Crime Stoppers at 402-475-3600.